srbhklkrn/fluent-plugin-tkgi-metadata-parser/README.md

 This Fluentd parser plugin parses metadata received from Tanzu Kubernetes Grid Integrated Edition (TKGI) or Tanzu Kubernetes Grid (TKG).

-TKG(I) uses [RFC 5424 - The Syslog Protocol](https://tools.ietf.org/html/rfc5424), this plugin parses specifically the syslog5424_sd field if you use standard parser but you can use any field which consists of Kubernetes metadata.
+TKG(I) uses [RFC 5424 - The Syslog Protocol](https://tools.ietf.org/html/rfc5424), this plugin parses specifically the syslog5424_sd field if you use standard parser to parse syslog5424 logs initially, but you can use any field which consists of Kubernetes metadata.

 e.g
 ```log